erikdubois/Arc-Theme-Colora/README.md

     git clone https://github.com/erikdubois/arc-theme-colora

 Copy/paste all scripts inside the directory

     arc-theme-colora

 to

     arc-theme

+Copy/paste also the openbox-3 directory over.

 Let us run the scripts.